- Myanmar Human Rights Associate

 - Willingness to travel.

-- Fluency in written and verbal English.
+- Fluency in written and verbal English and relevant country language required.
 Additional language skills preferred.